a2chang/parafin/README.md

 ## Getting started

 This repo uses submodules.
-Be sure to run `git submodule init`.
+Be sure to run `git submodule init` and `git submodule update` after cloning this repo.

 To launch the web UI:
 ```
 $ git clone https://github.com/a2chang/parafin.git
+$ cd parafin
 $ git submodule init
+$ git submodule update
 $ cd parafin-elements-flex-quickstart
 $ npm install
 $ cp ../.env .
 $ npm run dev
 ```

+See the steps for recreating this demo at the end of this file.

 ## GrubDash questions